Government Medical College, Srinagar

 The Government Medical College, Srinagar (also known as GMC Srinagar) is a government medical college and hospital located in Srinagar, Jammu and Kashmir, India.
 It was established in 1959.
 It is the oldest medical college in Kashmir.
 The college and hospital are affiliated with the University of Kashmir and recognised by the Medical Council of India (currently National Medical Commission).
 The college is located in the Karan Nagar area of Srinagar, about 1.5 km from Lal Chowk.
-The girls' hostel is located within the campus but the boys' hostel is 1 km away.
+The girls' hostel is located within the campus but the boys' hostel is 2.7 km away.
 It has well-equipped labs.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
+As of 2026, combined undergraduate intake stands at 250 seats per year.

 History

 In the 1950s, the government of Jammu and Kashmir realised the need for a medical college in the state.
 The then Prime Minister of India, Jawaharlal Nehru, laid the foundation stone of the college on 13 June 1957.
 The college was established under the name of Jammu and Kashmir Medical College in 1959, and its first batch of students was admitted the same year.
 The college was initially located at the Shri Maharaja Hari Singh Hospital in the city of Srinagar.

 In 1962, the college was shifted to its present location at Karan Nagar in Srinagar, where it covers an area of around 100 acres.
 The college was renamed as Government Medical College Srinagar in 1970.
 In the same year, the college was affiliated with the University of Kashmir.

 In 1982, the first batch of postgraduate students was admitted to the college.
 In 1998, the college was granted recognition by the Medical Council of India (MCI) for undergraduate and postgraduate medical courses.